 Language Plans Officers

-Our Gaelic Language Plans Officers, Anna Walker, Christie Maclean and Kyle Orr, are responsible for advising, guiding and directing relationships with public authorities through the legislative process in developing and publishing the plans. their Gaelic language.
+Our Gaelic Language Plans Officers, Anna Walker, Kyle Orr and Karen Pickard, are responsible for advising, guiding and directing relationships with public authorities through the legislative process in developing and publishing the plans. their Gaelic language.

 Plan officers also work with colleagues in the Language Planning Team to support the overall effectiveness of the statutory language planning process.

 Our Plans Implementation Officer, Chirsty Graham, is responsible for monitoring the implementation of public authorities’ Gaelic Plans.

 The Implementation Officer also works with colleagues in the Language Planning Team to support the overall effectiveness of the statutory language process.

 Funding and Projects Officer

 Steven Kellow is in charge of co-ordinating the administration and delivery of Bòrd na Gàidhlig’s funding schemes.
 He works with a mixture of public authorities, Gaelic organisations, community groups and individuals to support them in delivering projects that promote Gaelic.